 Students must wear the solid blue navy scrub uniform with the appropriate program patch on the upper left sleeve at all times.
-A white or navy T-shirt, either long- or short-sleeved, may be worn under the scrub uniform.
+A solid black, navy, or white T-shirt, either long- or short-sleeved, may be worn under the scrub uniform.
 A navy scrub jacket with the appropriate program patch may be worn over scrubs.
 Scrub pants must be clear of the floor.